LFG115/rock-paper-scissors-L-S/README.md

 ### Features to add

-- When there is time I would like to add some more cool and iteresting features, such as sound effects/animationsand maybe even add 2 more options. e.g plastic bag / boot
+- When there is time I would like to add some more cool and iteresting features, such as sound effects/animations and maybe even add 2 more options. e.g plastic bag / boot.

+- Also would like to add a"Leave" button to end the game.

 ---